pankaj-bind/gfg-potd/README.md

-# GeeksforGeeks Problem of the Day Solutions using JAVA
+# GeeksforGeeks Problem of the Day Solutions using JAVA and C++

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)